JoelChanZhiYang/FlappyBirdClone/README.md

 * [JavaScript](https://www.javascript.com/)
 * [p5.js Library](https://p5js.org/)

+## Contributing
+If you have found any bugs or have a feature to suggest, I can be contacted at joelchanzhiyang@gmail.com.

 ## Authors and Acknowledgements

 All code was written by me.

-The pipes and the bird were designed by me, but heavily influenced by the original flappy bird game.
+The pipes and the bird were designed by me, but heavily influenced by the original Flappy Bird game.

 The background was found [here](https://www.pinterest.com/pin/303430093618641114/) and was not designed by me.

+Font is call "Back to 1982" and it can be found [here](https://www.dafont.com/back-to-1982.font).